vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 When accounting for the 271,208 USV held by their multi-sig and the 100,000 USV provided as liquidity by their multi-sig, only 7.5% out of the 401,309 total USV supply is held by wallets other than the Phuture multi-sig.
 Phuture has stated that they will deploy the remaining USV in their treasury to the liquidity pool once the CRV gauge is allocated.

-Phuture has another product known as PDI (Phuture DeFi Index, a DeFi index token built on Ethereum.
+Phuture has another product called PDI (Phuture DeFi Index), a DeFi index token built on Ethereum.
 The performance of PDI can provide insight into the community's willingness to adopt new products from Phuture.
 Upon analyzing the distribution of PDI tokens, we observed that the majority of the PDI supply, approximately 79%, is held in the team multi-sig treasury.
 As of February 18th, the total PDI supply stands at 1389.5 tokens, of which 139.37 PDI is held in a wallet, 800 PDI is supplied as liquidity on Uniswap V3, and 111.99 PDI is parked in bPDI by the treasury multi-sig.

 Here is how the supply change over time correlated with the no. of holders overtime: